 DASSAULT SUPER ETENDARD: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 9.6 meters 31 feet 6 inches wing area 28.4 sq_meters 306 sq_feet length 14.31 meters 46 feet 11 inches height 3.9 meters 13 feet empty weight 6,500 kilograms 14,330 pounds MTO weight 12,000 kilograms 26,455 pounds max speed at altitude 1,380 KPH 858 MPH / 745 KT service ceiling 15,500 meters 50,850 feet combat radius 850 kilometers 530 MI / 460 NMI _____________________ _________________ _______________________

 * Outside of these changes, the Super Etendard was very much like the Etendard IVM, with four underwing pylons and a centerline pylon; twin DEFA cannon; a retractable inflight refueling probe on top of the nose; and so on.
 In fact, if it weren't for the different nose, it would be difficult to tell the Etendard IVM and Super Etendard apart.
-However, the notion that the Super Etendard was going to be "90% compatible" with the Etendard IVM was replaced by the reality that the two were more like "90% different", and the supposed cost benefits didn't materialize.
-The Aeronavale had wanted 100 Super Etendards but cost escalation reduced the quantity to the 71 mentioned above.
+However, the notion that the Super Etendard was going to be "90% compatible" with the Etendard IVM was replaced by the reality that the two were closer to "90% different", and the supposed cost benefits didn't materialize.
+The Aeronavale had wanted 100 Super Etendards, but cost escalation reduced the quantity to the 71 mentioned above.
 For the same money, the Aeronavale could have obtained more aircraft with greater warload capability and radius of action.